Leonard890/Naruto-Uzumaki/README.md

 # About Naruto Uzumaki: The Child of Prophecy

   In this project, I've decided to do one of my favorite anime characters which is **Naruto Uzumaki**.
-[Naruto (1999)](https://naruto.fandom.com/wiki/Naruto_%28series%29) is one of my first animes I've come across on.
+[Naruto (1999)](https://naruto.fandom.com/wiki/Naruto_%28series%29) is one of my first animes I've come acrossed.
 It is also the reason why I started to work out to become a different person.
 When I was 12 years old, I started watching Naruto because it gave me excitement and motivated me to get good grades and workout during my free time.

 > And my dream is to be the greatest Hokage!
 That way, people will stop disrespecting me and start treating me like I'm somebody.
 Someone important!